-However, for bird photographers, for whom ‘reach’ is a holy grail, it has another use.
+However, for many bird photographers of small or distant subjects, for whom ‘reach’ is a holy grail, it has another use.
 The Sony a9 is immensely customisable (see below) and I programmed the C2 button to toggle between full-frame and APSC.
 Now, at the touch of a button, my 200-600mm becomes a 300-900mm f6.3 (and a 600mm f4 prime becomes a 900mm f4)!
 No need to fiddle around with a converter, putting it on, taking it off again when a subject is too close, and so on; nor is there any need to reduce shutter speed or raise ISO, nor any reduction in maximum aperture.
 With APSC engaged you get a 12MP image of about 4000 pixels across, compared with 6000 pixels across at full-frame.
 More than enough providing you are not intending to crop these APSC images too fiercely.
 (If you use a Sony a7R mark IV, another top-end model, you can even set your body to toggle to APSC and get images that are 26MP in size!)

 Of course, this is a matter of personal preference.
 As someone who started bird photography long before the digital age, I like getting images as close to looking ‘right’ (as I regard them) in-camera as I can.
 Nor do I love the fiddle of converters, especially with cold or wet hands, nor the light reduction, reduction in maximum aperture or (admittedly often minor) increase in softness they cause.
 I am not suggesting this will be an appealing feature for everyone, especially for those who don’t care if they have to greatly crop numerous images with small subjects in post-processing, or who do not mind putting on and off converters, or pushing up ISO or reducing shutter speed, or tolerating reduced maximum aperture in return for those extra pixels.